Sushmitha-Katti/EVA-4/Session12/README.md

 ### **Implementation**
 **[Api can be found here](https://github.com/Sushmitha-Katti/PyTNet)**

+No changes are done to previous files.
+Added tinyimagenet file for processing to tiny image net data.

 1. Wrote a Code to download, mix train and test , split and convert to the dataset format.
 2. Used One Cycle Policy as Scheduler.
 It yielded better and fast results than others
 3. Reached the target accuracy